ryan-mcclue/unsw/anat2521/week1-introduction-to-anthropology.md

 Paleoanthropology is particular to earlier hominins (so largely from fossil records)

+Bioarchelogy can reveal burial practices, weapons used (from antemortem or perimortem trauma), religious offerings, body modifications, community worldview
+Bones are useful: information on lifestyle, point of comparison, evidence of existence Some serve to protect: skull (brain), rib cage (thoracic viscera) Bones support movement and stability
+Bone marrow produces blood cells, bones also store fats and minerals

+Patella is a sesamoid bone (embedded in tendon) (although irregular some people can have other sesamoid bones, extra/missing rib, sutural bones)

+Bones will have hard section (compact bone) and soft section (spongy bone)

+Bone cells: osteoblast produces, osteoclast absorbs. an osteocyte matures from an osteoblast

+Blood vessels: vein towards heart, artery away from, capillary between vein and arteries

+On femur when walking, compression on medial, tension on lateral side of shaft Bone responds to forces by laying down new bone. so a lack of forces it will resorb and grow weaker

 Ethical issues in Australia with indigienous communities not wanting skeletal remains to be uncovered (Mungo man)

 DNA contains genetic instructions.